timanlemvo/timanlemvo/README.md

 ## The Alliance Fleet

 My homelab.
 3 nodes, 25+ services, production-grade everything.
-Not a tutorial setup — this is where I actually learn.
+Not a tutorial setup.
+This is where I actually learn.

 | Node | Alias | Role |
 |------|-------|------|